 What we found

-We searched the Cochrane Airways Group Specialised Register up to April 2015.
+We searched the Cochrane Airways Group Specialised Register up to March 2021.
 We also manually searched bibliographies of previously published reviews and conference proceedings and contacted study authors.
 We included records published in any language in the search.